-- Molecular testing (a newer approach): This checks for the presence of one or more of about 14 types of human papillomavirus (HPV) that cause cervical cancer.
+- HPV test: This checks for the presence of one or more of about 14 types of human papillomavirus (HPV) that cause cervical cancer.

-Abnormal results from either the Pap test or molecular testing may indicate cervical dysplasia.
+Abnormal results from either the Pap test or HPV test may be a sign of cervical dysplasia.
 In this condition, precancerous cells have formed on the cervix, the lower part of the uterus that connects to the vagina.
 Left untreated, those cells can turn into cancer.

 Cervical dysplasia is typically caused by human papillomavirus (HPV).
 There are usually no symptoms, although it may be associated with abnormal bleeding or spotting.

 Both the Pap test and HPV test involve a similar procedure.
 As in a routine gynecologic exam, you lie on a table and place your feet in footrests.
 Your health care provider places an instrument (called a speculum) in your vagina and opens it slightly to see inside.

 Cells are gently collected from the surface of the cervix and the area around it.
 You may feel some pressure or discomfort; some women say it feels like menstrual cramps.
 You may bleed a bit after the test.

 For the Pap test, the cells are sent to a laboratory for examination under a microscope to see if they look abnormal.
 For the HPV test, the cells are sent to a lab to determine whether the sample shows evidence of a type of HPV that causes cancer.